Icon of the Isle of Skye, the Old Man of Storr is a pinnacle standing on a steep rocky hill.

 - There is a small parking area at the beginning of the hike

-- However the pinnacle, if not in the clouds, can be seen a long time before from road A87 to Portree and past the parking from A855.
+- However, the pinnacle, if not in the clouds, can be seen a long time before from road A87 to Portree and past the carpark on A855.

 Admiring the Old Man of Storr on the Isle of Skye

 - Actually, the view from the carpark is the worst one.
 As you will see below, the view from Loch Fada is one of the best, as well as the view from the North.

 - No facilities at the carpark.
 It is small and you have to park along the road when it gets full.
 The Old man of Storr walk is very popular (see below in the article for more information).